0x5eba/Image-to-Polygons/README.md

 # Genetic algorithm - Monalisa

-From a image you can create the same image but formed of polygons.
+From an image you can create the same image but formed of polygons.

 You can do it in 2 ways, one with genetic algorithm, the other directly.